Branches of biology

 Tutorial: Plant Biology - Cell biology – the study of cells at the microscopic or the molecular level.
 It includes studying the cells’ physiological properties, structures, organelles, interactions with their environment, life cycle, division, and apoptosis.

-Tutorial: Biological Cell Introduction - Chronobiology – a science that studies time-related phenomena in living organisms
+Tutorial: Biological Cell Introduction - Chronobiology – a science that studies time-related phenomena in living things

-- Conservation Biology – concerned with the studies and schemes of habitat preservation and species protection for the purpose of alleviating extinction crisis and conserving biodiversity
+- Conservation Biology – concerned with the studies and schemes of habitat preservation. environmental conservation, economic importance, and species protection to alleviate extinction crisis and conserve biodiversity

 - Cryobiology – the study of the effects of low temperatures on living organisms

-- Developmental Biology – the study of the processes by which an organism develops from a zygote to its full structure.
+- Developmental Biology – deals with the developmental stages and developmental processes of organisms, such as how an organism develops from a zygote to its fully mature form.

-Tutorial: Developmental Biology - Ecology – the scientific study of the relationships between plants, animals, and their environment.
+Tutorial: Developmental Biology - Ecology – the scientific study of the relationships between living and nonliving matter (i.e. plants, animals, and their environment).
+It also considers the economic aspects and the consequences of ecosystem services, such as water purification and carbon sequestration.

 - Ethnobiology – a study of the past and present human interactions with the environment, for instance, the use of diverse flora and fauna by indigenous societies

-- Evolutionary Biology – a subfield concerned with the origin and descent of species, as well as their change over time, i.e. their evolution
+- Evolutionary Biology – a subfield concerned with the origin and descent of species, as well as their change over time, such as the evolution of the human race.
+It studies the evolutionary processes responsible for the diversity of life on Earth and how species have changed and adapted over time.

 - Freshwater Biology – a science concerned with the life and ecosystems of freshwater habitats.